-Test it, use it for a few weeks (or longer if you can), see how the product works for you, how it changes with time.
+Test it, use it for a few weeks (or longer if you can), and see how the product works for you, and how it changes with time.

 Remember, once it’s out of your hands, someone else will use it.
 Will the product perform in the long run?
 Is it stable enough?
 What’s its shelf-life?

 Make notes, test, adjust, and improve.
-When your products tick all the boxes regarding performance, stability, and sagety, that’s when they’re ready to be sold.
+When your products tick all the boxes regarding performance, stability, and safety, that’s when they’re ready to be sold.

 Remember that testing will require time.
 Take at least 6 months per product.
-If your’re in a hurry to desperately get started, you can always buy a white label products and then replace them with your own when they’re passed the tests.
+If you’re in a hurry to desperately get started, you can always buy white-label products and then replace them with your own when they’re passed the tests.